Table of Contents

-There are various cells which act as the major unit to help in the function of the CNS properly out of which neurons and glia are the major ones.
-These cells are connected with the brain where all the information is stored and enacted.
+There are various cells that act as the major unit to help in the function of the Central nervous system properly.
+Of which neurons, dendrites and glial cells are the major ones.
+These cells are connected to the brain where all the information is stored and enacted.

-They are the specialized form extensions from the cell body with functions to receive information from various cells and carry that information back to the cell body.
+They are the specialized form extensions from the cell body which function to receive information from various cells and carry that information back to the cell body.
 Thus dendrites are often known as processes.

 There are basically three different types of glial cells that function to provide the neutrons with metabolism and mechanical supports.
 These cells are:

-- Astrocytes: They are the collective ‘star’ shaped glial cells in the nervous system which performs various functions from biochemical supporting of the endothelial cells to repair and scan the process of the brain and the spinal cord during injuries.
+- Astrocytes: They are star-shaped glial cells of the nervous system which perform various functions from biochemical supporting of the endothelial cells to repair and scan the process of the brain and the spinal cord during injuries.

-- Microglia: They comprises of about 10 to 15 percent of all the cells in the brain which acts as the resistance cell.
-Their foremost role is to act as an immune defense and helps in clearing out the dead and dying cells.
+- Microglia: They comprises about 10 to 15 percent of all the cells in the brain which acts as resistance cell.
+Their foremost role is to act as immune defence and helps in clearing out the dead and dying cells.
 In the process, they also produce small molecules called cytokines that act as a catalyst in helping the immune system.

-- Oligodendrocytes: The primary function of Oligodendrocytes in glial cells is to provide a support and wrap around the axons.
-In order to do this, they produce a fatty substance called myelin sheath which allows the nerve cells to send and receive signals quickly.
+- Oligodendrocytes: The primary function of Oligodendrocytes in glial cells is to provide support and wrap around the axons.
+To do this, they produce a fatty substance called myelin sheath which allows the nerve cells to send and receive signals quickly.

 For more detailed information about Central Nervous System, visit BYJU’S.